aws-samples/amazon-chime-sdk-call-analytics-real-time-summarizer/README.md

 ## Testing

-To test this demo, navigate to the Cloudfront Distribution webpage and call the included phone number.
+To test this demo, navigate to the Cloudfront Distribution webpage.
+Click on 'Start Endpoint' button if 'Endpoint Status' shows 'Endpoint disabled' to enable SageMaker endpoint.
+Once 'Endpoint Status' shows as 'Connected', you are ready to test.

+Call the included phone number.
 When the call is answered, a WAV file will be played simulating the responses from a sample agent.

 ## Results